DataLab-Platform/DataLab/doc/features/signal/menu/edit.rst

 Paste metadata
     Paste metadata from clipboard into selected image.

+Import metadata into signal
+    Import metadata from a JSON text file.

+Export metadata from signal
+    Export metadata to a JSON text file.

 Delete object metadata
     Delete metadata from currently selected signal.
     Metadata contains additionnal information such as Region of Interest